 The Essential Data Center Relocation Checklist

-You can prepare for a successful relocation by understanding the scope, creating a detailed project plan, communicating requirements and having the right resources in place.
+You can prepare for a successful data center relocation by understanding the scope, creating a detailed project plan, communicating requirements and having the right resources in place.

 How do you start planning a data center relocation?

 If you are leading your organization’s next data center move, you know you have a lot of moving parts, dates, resources and targets to coordinate.
-This checklist gives you a good starting point to begin creating a plan that includes relocation logistics, tasks and details.
-(And if you have any questions, we can help!)
+This checklist gives you a good starting point to begin creating a relocation plan that includes logistics, tasks and details.

-A comprehensive project plan is indispensable.
+A comprehensive relocation project plan is indispensable.
 Invest time and resources in creating a plan that includes:

 ✓ An assigned project manager/owner